-§7.1 The SFDCCC will vote for endorsement on the given office by majority vote, as provided in Article VI, Section 2 of the Bylaws.
+- §7.1 The SFDCCC will vote for endorsement on the given office by majority vote, as provided in Article VI, Section 2 of the Bylaws.
 If a majority of the SFDCCC votes "No Endorsement," no endorsement shall be made and no further endorsement votes shall be taken for the office.
-If any candidate is endorsed, then a second round of endorsement voting shall follow as provided in section 7.2.

-§7.2 In the second round of endorsement voting, the SFDCCC will vote for endorsement among the candidates other than the one already endorsed, by majority vote, as provided in Article VI, Section 2 of the Bylaws.
+If any candidate is endorsed, then a second round of endorsement voting shall follow as provided in section 7.2. - §7.2 In the second round of endorsement voting, the SFDCCC will vote for endorsement among the candidates other than the one already endorsed, by majority vote, as provided in Article VI, Section 2 of the Bylaws.
 If a majority of the SFDCCC votes "No Endorsement," no ranked choices shall be recommended for the office, and the candidate endorsed in the first round of voting shall be the exclusive recommendation of the SFDCCC.
-If any candidate is endorsed in this round of voting, a) That candidate shall be endorsed as Choice #2, and the candidate endorsed in the first round of voting shall be endorsed as Choice #1; and b) A third round of endorsement voting shall follow as provided in section 7.3.

-§7.3 In the third round of endorsement voting, the SFDCCC will vote for endorsement among the candidates other than those endorsed, by majority vote, as provided in Article VI, Section 2 of the Bylaws.
+If any candidate is endorsed in this round of voting, - a) That candidate shall be endorsed as Choice #2, and the candidate endorsed in the first round of voting shall be endorsed as Choice #1; and - b) A third round of endorsement voting shall follow as provided in section 7.3. - §7.3 In the third round of endorsement voting, the SFDCCC will vote for endorsement among the candidates other than those endorsed, by majority vote, as provided in Article VI, Section 2 of the Bylaws.
 If a majority of the SFDCCC votes "No Endorsement," the candidates endorsed as Choice #1 and Choice #2 shall be the exclusive recommendations of the SFDCCC.
-If any candidate is endorsed in this round of voting that candidate shall be endorsed as Choice #3. §7.4 In the event that the SFDCCC endorses a second-ranked and/or third-ranked candidate for any race, the following rules shall apply:
+If any candidate is endorsed in this round of voting that candidate shall be endorsed as Choice #3. - §7.4 Rounds of endorsement votes shall continue until the SFDCCC reaches a "No